mathyeoyel/VikraHub/SOCIAL_SHARING_GUIDE.md

 ## How It Works

-### 1. Client-Side Meta Tags (React Helmet)
+### 1. Client-Side Meta Tags (Native React)
-For users browsing the site, we use React Helmet Async to dynamically update meta tags in the browser:
+For users browsing the site, we use native React and the document API to dynamically update meta tags in the browser:

 - **File**: `frontend/src/components/common/SEO.js`
 - **Usage**: Automatically included in `BlogPost.js`, `Blog.js`, and `Home.js`
 - **Features**:
-  - Dynamic title, description, and image
+  - Dynamic title, description, and image using document API
   - Open Graph meta tags for social platforms
   - Twitter Card meta tags
   - JSON-LD structured data for SEO
   - Canonical URLs
+  - React 19 compatible (no external dependencies)

 ### 2. Server-Side Meta Tags (Django Templates)
 For social media crawlers that don't execute JavaScript, we serve pre-rendered HTML with meta tags: